-Posted September 03, 2024 in Dental Implant
+Posted August 07, 2024 in Dental Implants

 Have you ever lost a tooth due to injury, illness, or hygiene issues?
 Losing one or more teeth can significantly affect your self-esteem, as your mouth is a focal point when interacting with people.
 But there’s hope.
 When restoring your smile, you want a solution that will last as long as possible.
 That’s where dental implants come in.
 They are not just a fix but a transformative solution designed to replace missing teeth and give you back your gorgeous smile.
 While dental implants can last a lifetime, there may be exceptions.
 In this blog, we discuss what factors may affect the longevity of your dental implants so that you know what to expect and how you can help make them last.